Luwate/rl-trading-bot/README.md

 3. Inefficient Risk Management – Poor balance between risk and reward.
 4. High Costs – Manual strategy adjustments require oversight.
 5. Competitive Disadvantage – AI-driven firms outperform traditional traders.

+## OBJECTIVE

+Our goal is to build an algorithmic trading bot that is trained in reinforcement learning and learns from market data to optimize its trading strategies.
+The bot will work to improve profits, reduce risks, and constantly adjust to the ever-changing market environment.

+Our RL trading bot would appeal to:
+1. Investors & Traders - The bot utilizes adaptive trading strategies that may outperform the traditional method
+2. Executives & Decision-Makers - AI-powered trading solutions improve efficiency, reduce human bias, and increase market opportunity.
+3. Quantitative Traders - Focus on algorithmic optimization and performance metrics.
+4. Risk Management Teams - Ensure the strategy aligns with financial risk controls.